CarloMehegan/DataViz_HTML_UC/README.md

 ### Google Sheets to CSV

 Rental data is recorded every day by employees at Union Central.
 We would like to collect this data as often as possible to keep the site's visualizations for the current semester up to date.
 To do this, we have created a script that works with Google Sheets' API to pull the data when executed.
 This can be found in [src/sheets_to_csv.py](src/sheets_to_csv.py).
-Currently, the script uses a dummy data set.

 ## II. 🧹 Cleaning and parsing the data